NateChurch/natechurch_esphome/wiki/methodology.md

 ## Summary

 A lot of things were lost on my when I started this journey.
 As I learned not only how to do things but the why, I decided to share that knowledge wherever possible.
-This repo is designed with my opinionated setup of esphome and here I explain my reasoning.
-I am open to suggestions.
+This repo is designed with my opinionated setup of esphome and here I explain my reasoning and my decisions.
+I am open to suggestions and time permitting, I can answer any questions you might have.

 ## mqtt